SimCS: Simulation for Domain Incremental Online Continual Segmentation: Methodology

 In practice, naive training or regularization-based methods are often not effective enough for continual learning due to the strongly biased training data.
 Although replay-based methods are more effective, they are less practical under privacy or memory constraints.
 To address this problem, we take an orthogonal and unexplored path, which is using simulation data for continual learning.

 Simulation techniques have achieved impressive advancements recently, especially for computer vision.
 For autonomous driving, state-of-the-art simulators~\cite{dosovitskiy2017carla,viper_simulator} can generate densely labeled images of simulated driving scenes on the fly.
 Using simulation for continual learning has several advantages.
 First, we can obtain an infinite amount of high-quality, diverse, and densely labeled images on the fly by running the simulator; we do not need to store a large amount of data in memory.
-Second, since all data is synthetic, there is no violation of privacy constraints.
+Second, since all data are synthetic, privacy constraints will not be violated.
 Inspired by replay-based methods, we propose to use the loss on simulation data as a regularization for continual learning.
 As shown in Figure~\ref{fig:pull}, at each time step of ODICS, we first generate a batch of labeled simulation data $S_{\text{sim}_t}$ on the fly.
 Then, we update the model by optimizing the following objective: